 Today, you can find Erin on the specialist path in her role as Content Manager at video hosting platform, Vidyard.

-It’s here that she joins Tom for Maker Mixtapes to share insights and tips from over a decade of marketing experience.
+It’s here that she joins Tom for Demandist to share insights and tips from over a decade of marketing experience.
 Including how to get the most out of your content, utilising your team for creation and promotion, and why you don't need expensive gear to make engaging videos.

 Whatever path you’re on, wherever you’re at in your career, there’s something for every content marketer in this episode.